fedediprima/NLUproject-sentiment-analysis/README.md

 Set `subj_filter=True` for filtering out objective sentences.

 >Be sure to train the subjectivity detector first, and then to train the polarity classifier if you want to use the filter, otherwise it does not work.

+## Images folder
+In the **images** folder we can see the accuracies evolution during training for each experiment and the structure of the proposed models.